 - Differentiating high-level strategic priorities, especially those related to critical success factors for the project.

 How to Draw a Pareto Chart

-Once you collect the data, drawing a Pareto chart is easy.
-The steps to drawing a Pareto chart are:
+The steps to drawing a Pareto Chart are:

-- Select the category of causes you want to group the issues into.
+- Select the categories of causes into which you want to group the issues.